MarcDiethelm/xtc/README.md

 There are some things you can do that will make development so much more easy:

+- You can [run Node directly in your IDE](http://www.jetbrains.com/webstorm/webhelp/node-js.html).
+Make sure the Node.js plugin is installed and then create a 'Run' configuration (or multiple) pointing to app.js.
+Set your environment variables as needed.
-* You can run Grunt directly in the IDE.
-Any errors during asset parsing will be immediately pointed out to you.
-If you have the Command Line Tools plugin installed, open the Tools menu and select 'Run Command...'.
-Enter `grunt` in the input line.
+- In WS 7 use the new terminal window to run **Grunt** (and npm) directly in the IDE.
+Any errors during asset parsing will be immediately be visible to you.
+If you
  Just make sure you have installed Grunt CLI globally with `npm install -g grunt-cli`.
-(In WS 7 just the new terminal window.)
-* You can run/restart Node directly in the IDE.
-If you have the Node.js plugin installed create a Run configuration pointing to app.js.
-There's more than one way do get there.
-If in doubt refer to the documentation of your IDE.
+In PHPSTorm you'll also need to install the terminal window plugin.
-* Install the Handlebars/Mustache plugin (included in WS 7).
-It will give you syntax highlighting for .hbs files.
-Also you can set the comment style to Handlebars comments once you have the plugin.
+- Use the Handlebars/Mustache plugin (included in WS 7).
+It will give you code insight and syntax highlighting for .hbs files.
+I also recommend setting the commenting style to Handlebars comments once you have the plugin.

 ## Manual